inaka/Jayme/Documentation/V4/Appendix A.md

 Have in mind that all the default functions declared in `Creatable`, `Readable`, `Updatable` and `Deletable` use the default `DataParser` and `EntityParser` classes.
 So, if you want to keep on using these default functions, you have to re-write them to use *your* parsers instead.

 You may be wondering why aren't `DataParser` and `EntityParser` instances injected when creating a repository?
 This way, you would be able to still use the default `Creatable`, `Readable`, `Updatable` and `Deletable` functions with your custom parsers by just passing them in.
 This was a though architectural decision when developing Jayme.
 See, in most of scenarios where you get the entities within an envelope field, you also get extra information that's useful for parsing, like, for instance, pagination information.
 Extracting `DataParser` and `EntityParser` into variables at the repository level forces you to define interfaces to define what their functions are supposed to return.
 In Jayme's `DataParser` and `EntityParser` default classes, these return types only care about the entities.
 If you need different stuff, this dependency injection would be useless.

+---

+### This is it

+Now that you've learned how to write your custom functions, which is a very powerful tool in the Jayme's world, you're encouraged to move on to the next level and apply unit-tests to any custom function that you write.
+This is explained in the [Appendix B: Unit-test your repositories](https://github.com/inaka/Jayme/blob/master/Documentation/V4/Appendix%20B.md).